 After searching Trove newspapers, I discovered that Francis arrived in Australia in search of gold and after some time on the diggings went to Melbourne and worked as a reporter for the Argus.
 Not fond of the work, he moved to the Census Commission conducting the 1854, 1857 and 1861 census as Census Secretary.
 He was also a life member of the Royal Society of Victoria.

 In 1857 he wrote a book Railway Economy in Victoria and in the same year married Ellen Louise Lane born c1829.
 During the 1860s, Francis and Ellen moved to Port Fairy and Francis managed the estate of James Atkinson.
 They later moved to Kirkstall near Warrnambool.
 In 1889, the following article appeared about Francis Corbett in the Australian Town and Country Journal:

 Francis was visiting Port Fairy when he died suddenly at the Commercial Hotel (now Royal Oak Hotel) on 10 June 1893.

 The information contained in Francis’ will was even more enlightening especially that about his brother John Corbett.

 Five members of the Finn family lie in the following grave.
 The first to pass was John Finn in 1879.
-John was the owner of the Belfast Brewery and the Belfast Inn with his licence issued in 1841.
+John was the owner of the Belfast Brewery and from 1852, the Belfast Inn in Regent Street, Port Fairy.
 He was also one of the trustees of the old cemetery which possibly refers to the Sandhills Cemetery although the Port Fairy cemetery website says. at times both cemeteries were referred to as the “old cemetery.”